connectrpc/connectrpc.com/docs/faq.md

 ### How do I cancel a client response stream in Connect-go?

-To cancel and abort a stream, call the cancel function of the underlying context associated with the connection.
+To cancel and abort a stream, call the cancel function of the underlying context associated with the stream.
 This context is provided on stream creation.
-On cancel, the stream is aborted and any resources along with it.
+On cancel, the stream is aborted and any resources are released along with it.

 ## TypeScript and JavaScript